hyperoslo/Cache/README.md

 ### Hybrid cache

-With `HybridCache` you could store every kind of `Cachable`-compliant objects.
+With `HybridCache` you could store every kind of `Cachable` objects.
 It's 2 layered cache (with front and back storages), as well as `Cache`.

 **Initialization with default configuration**